Bachelor of Arts and Bachelor of Science in Interdisciplinary Studies

 A major in interdisciplinary studies provides you with a flexible degree specifically oriented to your career goals.
 The BA in interdisciplinary studies is a liberal arts-style degree plan that allows students to accomplish a range of goals, including incorporating differing fields of interest into a college degree, transferring from community college with diverse credits or completing a degree for employment that requires the student to learn new skills important in the workplace.
 The BS in interdisciplinary studies is a rigorous science-based degree intended for students who wish to combine science with other interests such as business, psychology, humanities or social sciences.

 Careers in Interdisciplinary Studies

-Depending upon the courses incorporated into the degree, alumni with a BS in interdisciplinary studies should be prepared to enter the healthcare fields, environmental studies, journalism, management and non-profit organizations or into occupations where science knowledge is an asset, such as pharmaceutical sales.
+Depending upon the courses incorporated into the degree, alumni with a bachelor’s in interdisciplinary studies are prepared to enter the health care fields, environmental studies, journalism, management and nonprofit organizations or into occupations where science knowledge is an asset, such as pharmaceutical sales.
 Alumni with interdisciplinary studies degrees have been accepted into graduate programs in divinity, environmental studies, health professions, humanities, interdisciplinary studies, law, management and social sciences.

 Interdisciplinary Studies at UT Dallas

 The Bachelor of Arts and Bachelor of Science in Interdisciplinary Studies degree programs emphasize a broad learning experience and a wider perspective than that provided by traditional undergraduate majors.
 They are designed to offer students the opportunity to participate in an interdisciplinary, academically sound and goal-oriented education directly relevant to the student’s intellectual development and career aspirations.